Page 1 Top of Page

 1 large green pepper chopped fine

-2 fresh tomatoes, peeled and cut up
+2 fresh tomatoes, peeled and cut

 1½ cups chopped zucchini